Twitter under Elon Musk: Post-acquisition

+In 2024, Musk moved the headquarters of X to Bastrop, a suburb of Austin, Texas.

-Social media sites including Twitter came under questioning for their handing of disinformation related to the 2024 United Kingdom riots.
+Social media sites including X came under questioning for their handing of disinformation related to the 2024 United Kingdom riots.
 Musk criticised UK Prime Minister Keir Starmer amid the riots, saying "Shouldn't you be concerned about attacks on *all* communities?".
-Responding to a tweet with footage of the disorder that said the riots were due to the "effects of mass migration and open borders", Musk tweeted "Civil war is inevitable", and his comments were condemned by Starmer's official spokesman.
+Responding to a post with footage of the disorder that said the riots were due to the "effects of mass migration and open borders", Musk tweeted "Civil war is inevitable", and his comments were condemned by Starmer's official spokesman.
 Having previously restored Tommy Robinson's account, Musk interacted with him on the platform, and went on to refer to Starmer as "two-tier Keir" and ask the protection of communities in Britain.
 Musk also promoted a conspiracy theory that the UK government was planning to build detainments camps in the Falkland Islands to hold rioters.
 The UK's Secretary of State for Science, Innovation and Technology Peter Kyle said that in practice dealing with large tech companies and their leaders can be more like negotiating with foreign states than normal businesses.

 In December 2024, the X website was redesigned, giving it a more modern and simplified look alongside removing the last elements of the Twitter branding (such as blue colors).
 Musk argued in February 2025 that X's Community Notes "is increasingly being gamed by governments & legacy media", and that he was taking steps to "fix" it.
 The statement came after Community Notes contradicted Musk's claims on astronauts and legacy media, and also contradicted claims that Ukrainian President Volodymyr Zelenskyy was unpopular among Ukrainians.

 In 2025 the Wall Street Journal reported that Musk had used the platform to solicit an influencer he had never met in person to have his child.
 Following their rejection of his offer he unfollowed their account and their impressions and revenue declined sharply.